edson-dev/adapters-log/README.md

-this is an experimental project for implement the adapter pattern in go for log libs.
-The interface is simplified to use only common
+this is an experimental project to implement the adapter pattern in go for log libs.
+The interface is simplified to just use standard methods presented in the logging libraries

-Fixing the type as the interface type, as the inteface New return the Log type it has the implemented methods
+setting the structure type according to the interface type, forces the New method to return the Log type, and the structure must implement all the implemented methods

 ````
 import "github.com/edson-dev/adapters-log/zap"